joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 ![System diagram (left) and temperature distribution (right) \label{fig:demo}](demo_dia_T.png)

 The system is shown in \autoref{fig:demo}.
 Helium circulates in the primary loop (displayed in light gray color) and extracts heat from a rod (`core_hs`).
 Heat is transferred to liquid water in a secondary system (displayed in light blue color) through a heat exchanger (`hx/*`).
-The cold helium then enters a pump, before flowing in the heated section again.
+The cold helium then enters a pump, before flowing into the heated section again.
 Each part of the system shown in \autoref{fig:demo} is defined using the appropriate `Component` object.
 The `ControlLogic` system is used to set the pump head to match a target mass flow rate in the primary loop.
 The secondary side is a flow channel with water.
 This example features two sets of `Closures` objects.
 The first set is of type `Closures1PhaseTHM` and uses classic engineering correlations for the heat transfer coefficient and friction factor; the second set is of type `Closures1PhaseNone`, used to define custom relations for the various closures for the primary side of the heat exchanger.
-THM can then calculate quantities of interest such as pressure, temperature, and mass flow rate.
+THM can then calculate quantities of interest, such as pressure, temperature, and mass flow rate.

 # Conclusions

-THM provides a flexible framework for performing thermal hydraulic systems simulations within the MOOSE framework.
-THM also provides many useful capabilities to the MOOSE framework that extend beyond the field of thermal hydraulics.
+THM provides a flexible framework for performing thermal hydraulic systems simulations within the MOOSE framework, with many useful capabilities that extend beyond the field of thermal hydraulics.
 The `Components` system provides an ideal structure for setting up large systems of connected components in MOOSE, significantly reducing the user input burden, since the higher level components syntax hides